fallahn/crogine/samples/golf/mod_kit/course_format.md

         billboard_model = "assets/golf/models/shrubbery.cmt" //path to the model definition for the billboard file containing the trees/shrubs billboard_sprites = "assets/golf/sprites/shrubbery.spt" //path to the spritesheet containing the sprite definitions for each billboard in the billboard model grass = 1,0.5,0,1 //surrounding grass colour.
-This is optional and will default to dark green from the colordome-32 palette
+This is optional and will default to dark green from the colordome-32 palette audio = "assets/golf/sound/ambience.xas" //optional path to a crogine audioscape file for environment sounds (see below)

         title = "St. Billybob's links, Isle of Wibble" //course title, shown in the game lobby description = "This is a test course.
 Why not have a play?" //a brief description, shown in the game lobby